davidsowerby/takkan/docs/user-guide/widget-tree.md

 A `RootDataBinding`, which is connected to the `TemporaryDocument`, is created alongside the `Query`.

-Data then flows down through the tree - each Content widget holds a 'parentBinding' in its widget, and then creates a child binding in its state, using the property specificed in the relevant element of the `PScript`.
+Data then flows down through the tree - each Content widget holds a 'parentBinding' in its widget, and then creates a child binding in its state, using the property specificed in the relevant element of the `Script`.

 Thus, data is connected from the `Query` through a chain of `DataBinding` instances, until it reaches a `Part`.